Read our Infosheets to learn more about your rights and obligations

 Who are the Crown prosecutors of Quebec?

-In Quebec, the person responsible for prosecuting criminal cases is called the Attorney General (who also happens to be the Minister of Justice).
+In Quebec, the person responsible for prosecuting criminal cases is called the Director of Criminal and Penal Prosecutions.

-Given the large number of criminal offences committed throughout Quebec, it’s to be expected that the Attorney General cannot possibly participate in every court proceeding.
-In order to help him accomplish this huge task, the law allows him to delegate some of his powers to other lawyers.
+Given the large number of criminal offences committed in Quebec, it’s normal that the Director can’t personally participate in every court proceeding.
+To help him with this huge task, he is allowed to delegate some of his responsibilities to other lawyers.
 It’s as if they replace him.
-This explains why they’re called “Crown prosecutors”, or simply "Crowns" - they prosecute on behalf of the Crown.
+These lawyers are called “Crown prosecutors”, or simply "Crowns" because they prosecute on behalf of the Crown (the government).
 There are more than 300 Crown prosecutors across Quebec, and they’re never short of work!

 What are the responsibilities of the Crown prosecutors?

-Crown prosecutors represent the Attorney General before criminal courts.
-They also appear before the youth court whenever adolescents are involved.
+Crown prosecutors represent the State before criminal courts.
+They also appear in court whenever adolescents are involved.

-If the Crown prosecutor decides to file charges, she must carefully prepare her case, taking into account all the evidence in order to prove the adolescent’s guilt.
-When the case is heard before the youth court, the Crown will have the burden of convincing the judge beyond a reasonable doubt that the adolescent did indeed commit the offence.
-If the judge finds the adolescent guilty, the Crown then makes suggestions regarding an appropriate sentence.
+If the Crown prosecutor decides to file charges, she must carefully prepare her case, taking into account all the evidence.
+When the case is heard in youth court, the Crown will have to convince the judge beyond a reasonable doubt that the adolescent committed the offence.
+If the adolescent is found guilty, the Crown makes suggestions to the judge about an appropriate sentence.

-It is important to note that the Crown isn’t just focused on winning cases.
-The prosecutor must be truly convinced of an adolescent’s guilt before pressing charges against him.
-As such, her job is to assist the court in its search for the truth.
-When the Crown prosecutor finds evidence that may prove the youth innocent, her duty is to let the court know about it as soon as possible.
+But the Crown isn’t just focused on winning cases.
+The prosecutor must be truly convinced an adolescent is guilty before pressing charges.
+The prosecutor’s role is to help the court in its search for the truth.
+When a Crown prosecutor finds evidence that could show an adolescent is innocent, her duty is to let the court know about it as soon as possible.

 Does the Crown prosecutor represent the victim?